eilerstim/system-monitor/README.md

 # System-Monitor

-System Monitor for Linux (similar to the common htop application) built using Linux file system parsing and ncurses for graphical output
+System Monitor for Linux (similar to the common htop application) built using Linux file system parsing and ncurses for graphical output.

+This project was part of my [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 ![System Monitor](images/monitor.png)